bitcoinsSG/S21/rules.md

 4. Special cases for removal or censorship not covered by above will be considered on a case by case basis by the admins.

 ### Marketing
 5. Any advertising of events must by submitted to channel moderator or admin for approval before posting on main channel.
-S21 will share the events weekly on the main channel and/or in real-time on a separate channel here: 📣 https://t.me/s21events .
+S21 will share the events weekly on the main channel and/or in real-time on a separate channel.
 Paid event(s) must offer special benefits to S21 members like a few free tickets, discounts, early access or similar.